life-itself/artearthtech.com/content/blog/2019-is-there-a-future.md

 # Cécile Embleton

-is an artist and filmmaker with a background in fine art.
+Cecile is an artist and filmmaker with a background in fine art.
 Her award-winning films have shown in film festivals across the world and she has been supported by the British Council Film to present her work in the United States and Europe.
 She is developing an installation work in response to the experince of miscarriage and the road to becoming a mother.

 <img style="width:300px"; src="/images/cecile.jpg">

-# Jess Johannesson Gaitán & Adam
+# Jess Johannesson Gaitán & Adam Ley - Lange
 Jessica Gaitán Johannesson is a writer and activist.
 Her work has appeared in The Scotsman, The Stinging Fly and Litro magazine among other publications.
 She lives in Bath.
 Adam Ley-Lange is a short story writer and activist.
 He has an MA in Creative Writing from Bath Spa University and is an editor for the literary magazine Structo.